Armin-Rosic/sorting/README.md

 **Inspiration**

-This project was inspired by the work of Timothy Hopper (github.com/tdhopper) who was himself inspired by the following tweet:
+This project was inspired by [the work](https://github.com/tdhopper/sleepsort) of Tim Hopper (github.com/tdhopper) who was himself inspired by the following tweet:

 **_Here's a very strange Sorting Algorithm:_**